mm9942/zippylib/README.md

 # ZippyLib

-ZippyLib is a versatile Rust library designed for integrating file compression and decompression functionalities into Rust projects, supporting a wide array of formats: ZIP, TAR, TAR.GZ, TAR.XZ, TAR.BZ2, BZ2, XZ, GZ, Deflate, and Zlib.
-This guide provides straightforward API usage instructions to facilitate the inclusion of file compression and decompression capabilities.
+ZippyLib is a versatile Rust library designed for integrating file compression functionalities into Rust projects, supporting a wide array of formats: ZIP, TAR, TAR.GZ, TAR.XZ, TAR.BZ2, BZ2, XZ, GZ, Deflate, and Zlib.
+This guide provides straightforward API usage instructions to facilitate the inclusion of file compression capabilities (decompression will follow soon).

 ## Installation